 The Pedestrian and Bicycle Advisory Committee (PBAC) was established to guide the development of improvements for people who walk or bike in or through the project area.
 PBAC consists of pedestrian and bicycle advocates, community members and agency representatives.
-PBAC held more than 30 meetings from spring 2007 to 2011, conducted field visits and provided extensive reviews of project design elements, resulting in the following:
+PBAC has held more than 30 meetings since spring 2007, conducted field visits and provided extensive reviews of project design elements, resulting in the following work to date: